dr-jts/jts-ng/README.md

 ## Goals

-* Accomodate different CRSes, especially geodetic
+* Accomodate planar and geodetic geometry space
+  * but maybe not to extent of arbitrary CRS
 * Regularize Operation patterns (using language features to formalize)
 * Improve extensibility
+  * Geometry interfaces
+* Improve modularity
-* Make JTS more modular (e.g. separate out core from optional algorithms)
+  * separate out core from optional algorithms

 ## Principles

 * Use interfaces for Geometry hierarchy
 * Code simplicity is more important than backwards compatibility
 * Target is >= Java 1.5 (annotations, iterators, generics)
+  * but < Java 8 (lambdas, streams) ?

 ## Constraints